Hochschild homology of structured algebras: Graphs and trees

 Let $\oc{m}{p}-SD$ denote the chain complex generated as a graded $\Z$--module by all oriented $\oc{m}{p}$--Sullivan diagrams, modulo the relation that $-1$ acts by reversing the orientation.
 The boundary map in $\oc{m}{p}-SD$ is defined on generators by

-the sum of all collapses of $G$ along edges in the admissible boundary cycles\footnote{It is worth noting that we have already effectively collapsed the remaining edges by the equivalence relation.} of $G$.
+the sum of all collapses of $G$ along edges in the admissible boundary cycles\footnote{It is worth noting that we have already effectively collapsed the remaining edges by the equivalence relation.} of $G$, with $G/e$ defined in \ref{col-blow}.

 This chain complex is isomorphic to the complex {\em Cyclic Sullivan Chord Diagrams} considered by Tradler-Zeinalian in \cite[Def 2.1]{Tradler-Z}.
 Their diagrams are build from disjoint circles (our admissible cycles) by attaching trees (the {\em chords} or non-admissible edges), whereas we allow the chords to be unions of graphs.
 However, collapsing non-admissible edges, one can alway push the vertices of the representing graph to only lie on the admissible cycles.
-Hence a Sullivan diagram in our sense is always equivalent to one which is a union of admissible cycles together with chords which are edges attached directly to the cycles.
+Hence a Sullivan diagram in our sense is always equivalent to one as in \cite{Tradler-Z} which is a union of admissible cycles together with chords which are edges attached directly to the cycles.
+The equivalence relation in \cite{Tradler-Z} corresponds this way to the one defined here.

+\begin{rem} {\rm The chain complex of $\oc{1}{p}$--Sullivan diagrams of topological type a surface of genus 0 with $p+1$ boundary components is a cellular complex for the $p$th space of the normalized cactus operad \cite{Vor05,Kau05}.
+Indeed, such a Sullivan diagram is made out of $p$ circles attached to each other in a tree-like fashion, exactly representing a cell in the normalized cactus operad.
+(See Figure \ref{cacti}.)
+This statement can also be found in \cite[Sec 3.1.1]{KauSch10} or \cite{Kau07} in the ``spineless'' version (corresponding to not having start half-edges at the white vertices in our language), and \cite{War12} with the spines, both in terms of {\em bipartite black and white trees}, which give a slightly different description of the same chain complex.
+(See also \cite{Kau05}.)